OCamlPro/memthol/Readme.md

 ```
 cargo install --force --git <memthol's BUI repository>
 ```

-> **NB**: this workflow may fail because the BUI's repository is currently private.
-The commands
-> above will fail if git's `credential.helper` does not contain the appropriate credentials.

 [OCaml]: https://ocaml.org/ (OCaml official page)
 [web assembly]: https://webassembly.org/ (Web Assembly official page)